csebooks/operating-systems/content.en/storage-management/_index.md

 • **Read–write, read only, write once**.
 Some devices perform both input and output, but others support only one data transfer direction.
 Some allow data to be modified after write, but others can be written only once and are read-only thereafter.

 For the purpose of application access, many of these differences are hidden by the operating system, and the devices are grouped into a few conventional types.
 The resulting styles of device access have been found to be useful and broadly applicable.
 Although the exact system callsmay differ across operating systems, the device categories are fairly standard.
-The major access conven-

-tions include block I/O, character-stream I/O, memory-mapped file access, and network sockets.
+The major access conventions include block I/O, character-stream I/O, memory-mapped file access, and network sockets.
 Operating systems also provide special system calls to access a few additional devices, such as a time-of-day clock and a timer.
 Some oper- ating systems provide a set of system calls for graphical display, video, and audio devices.

 Most operating systems also have an **escape** (or **back door**) that transpar- ently passes arbitrary commands from an application to a device driver.
 In UNIX, this system call is ioctl() (for “I/O control”).
 The ioctl() system call enables an application to access any functionality that can be implemented by any device driver, without the need to invent a new system call.
 The ioctl() system call has three arguments.
 The first is a device identifier that connects the application to the driver by referring to a hardware devicemanaged by that driver.
 The second is an integer that selects one of the commands implemented in the driver.
 The third is a pointer to an arbitrary data structure in memory that enables the application and driver to communicate any necessary control information or data.